Appeal your unemployment benefits decision

 When we receive your request, we will send you 2 letters, either electronically or by U.S. Mail, depending on the method you selected when you filed your claim for benefits.
 The first letter is sent immediately to confirm we received your appeal request.
 The second letter (Notice of Hearing) is sent when we schedule the hearing.
 The Notice of Hearing will:

 - Give you notice of the time and date of your hearing

 - Let you know if the hearing is in-person or by phone (if by phone, we will include a phone number and a PIN)

 - Give you instructions on how to prepare for your hearing

 The Department of Unemployment Assistance (DUA) offers the following tips to prepare for a hearing:

 The person in charge of the hearing (the review examiner) will determine whether or not you’re eligible to receive benefits.
+The Hearings Department makes every effort to send the written decision of the review examiner within 2-4 weeks after the hearing is over.
 When the decision is made, you’ll be sent a written decision either electronically or by U.S. Mail, based on the method you selected.